Expect that it may take 2 to 3 weeks for you and your baby to get into a breastfeeding routine.

 - Babies digest breast milk more quickly than formula.
 Breastfeeding babies need to eat often.

 During growth spurts:

-Know that your baby will nurse a lot when she needs you to increase your milk supply.
+Know that your baby will nurse a lot when there is an increased need for breast milk.
 This is a natural way for baby and mother to work together to make sure there is enough milk.

 You know that your baby is eating enough if your baby: